How To Attach String Lights To Pool Cage?

 How Do You Keep String Lights From Sagging?

 Sagging string lights is a common problem that can occur if they do not have enough support.
-When hanging string lights on gutters or patios, clips and hooks can prevent sagging.
+When hanging string lights on gutters or patios, clips, and hooks can prevent sagging.
 However, stringing lights from one wall to another is impossible to use just clips.

 Thus, the secret is to hang fairy lights with cables first.
 You can find them in a variety of lengths.
 Attach to either side of the walls with steel hooks and insert the cables.
 Then, use the zip ties to secure the lights to the wires.
 For more information, check out Robert Robillard’s guide.

-How To choose String Lights for Your Pool cage?
+How to Choose String Lights for Your Pool Cage?

 There are thousands of string lights available on the market.
 While I enjoy using the Addlon, if you find those are above your budget, here are the features to look for.